 During or after the message, the caller must provide:

-Consumers may be able to sue any of the following companies that placed robocalls:
+Consumers may be able to file lawsuits against the following types of institutions for placing robocalls:

 Under the TCPA, companies must abide by do-not-call requests and consumers may revoke their permission to receive robocalls at any time.
 This also applies to debt collectors – who must stop calling upon request even if the consumer is still indebted to the company – and any company that has been told that it has the wrong number.